-This statement sets out Denbighshire County Council's approach to risk-taking by defining its risk appetite thresholds.
+Denbighshire's risk appetite statement, reviewed September 2020, sets out Denbighshire County Council's approach to risk taking by defining its risk appetite thresholds.
 It is a statement that will be reviewed and modified annually, so that any changes to the organisation's strategies, objectives or its capacity to manage risk, are properly reflected.
 It will be communicated throughout the organisation in order to drive robust risk management and to ensure risks are properly identified and actively managed.